 2019 – Comics Studies Society Conference, Ryerson U, Toronto

-2018 – Asterdam Comics Conference, Vrije University, Netherlands
+2018 – Amsterdam Comics Conference, Vrije University, Netherlands

 2018 – Comics Studies Society Conference, Champagne, Illinois